joshmaglione/BRational/md_files/docs/brat-methods.md

 Returns the corresponding `brat` after inverting all of the variables and then rewriting the rational function so that all exponents are non-negative.

+Keyword argument:

+- `ratio`: returns the ratio of the original brat divided by the brat with inverted variables.
+Default: `False`.

 ### Example 1

 We will verify that, after inverting the variables of